-The words “tech giant” get thrown around an awful lot.
-But there’s really no other way to refer to Alibaba.
-In this particular company’s case, it’s actually not an exaggeration.
-Many refer to Alibaba as China’s Amazon but this fails to do the firm justice.
+Many refer to Alibaba as China’s Amazon, but this fails to implement firm justice.
 Alibaba has its fingers in considerably more pies than just online retail or the cloud.

 The group is currently involved in e-commerce and online retail platforms, cloud computing and AI, Fintech and online payments, entertainment and ticketing, online services and more.
 Its current CEO, Daniel Zhang, sees the company as an economy in its own right rather than just a company.

-However, this former dream IPO and investment darling has fallen out of the spotlight ever since the US China trade war began.
-This is despite outstanding performance that would be the envy of any US company.
+However, this former dream IPO and investment darling have fallen out of the spotlight since the US-China trade war began.
+This is despite an outstanding performance that would be the envy of any US company.
 So, is it time to look elsewhere?
 Or is Alibaba still a stock that you absolutely need to own?
 Read on for both the bull and bear cases.

-If you consider the sheer size of Alibaba, if it were a US stock you can be certain that it would be in the crosshairs of policy makers owing to monopoly fears.
-Its size and reach makes it particularly vulnerable to a worsening trade war as it touches on so many verticals.
+If you consider the sheer size of Alibaba, if it were a US stock, you can be certain that it would be in the crosshairs of policymakers due to monopoly fears.
+Its size and reach make it particularly vulnerable to a worsening trade war as it touches on so many verticals.

-The media has also focused in on the certain unsavory practices that still plague Chinese firms and set them aside from companies like Amazon.
+The media has also focused on certain unsavoury practices that plague Chinese firms and set them aside from Amazon companies.
 These include the sale of fake merchandise and certain, shall we say, creative accounting practices that seem to be part and parcel of dealing with China as it becomes inducted into the global markets.

 Alibaba has performed better than all of the above, since its 2019 peak of $195 back in May it is down some 11%.
 Currently trading at $173, the Alibaba’s stock price has set a total of three daily higher lows this year and appears to be edging to the upper bounds of its trading range.

 This is, of course, largely dependent on your individual risk tolerance and the current make-up of your portfolio.
-What we can share is that according to the Wall Street Journal, 100% of the 48 analysts surveyed currently rate Alibaba as a buy.
-Similarly, of Market Beat’s 25 surveyed analysts, currently all 25 have Alibaba as a buy.
+What we can share is that according to the Wall Street Journal, 100% of the 48 analysts surveyed currently rate Alibaba as a buy, source WSJ.
+Similarly, of Market Beat’s 25 surveyed analysts, currently, all 25 have Alibaba as a buy.

-Yesterday, Alibaba Group Holding Limited announced that it will be reporting its unaudited earnings results before US market open on Friday, November 4.
-This will be an interesting report to keep abreast of as it will reveal whether Alibaba’s growth has continued unabated, or whether trade frictions and the general macro picture are becoming headwinds to the company’s growth.
+Yesterday, Alibaba Group Holding Limited announced that it would be reporting its unaudited earnings results before the US market opens on Friday, November 4.
+This will be an interesting report to keep abreast of as it will reveal whether Alibaba’s growth has continued unabated, or whether trade frictions and the general macro picture are becoming headwinds to its growth.

 Disclaimer: This article is not investment advice or an investment recommendation and should not be considered as such.
 The information above is not an invitation to trade and it does not guarantee or predict future performance.
 The investor is solely responsible for the risk of their decisions.
 The analysis and commentary presented do not include any consideration of your personal investment objectives, financial circumstances or needs.